ASA FEDERATION QUALIFIER GUIDELINES:

 A. There will be one (1) ASA State Championship per year for each state.

 B. Federation State Championships will consist of one (1) round of thirty (30) individual McKenzie 3-D targets.
 The tournament will be conducted over a two-day period; however individual competitors will be allowed to complete their competition in one day.
 This is to allow the maximum number of competitors the opportunity to compete.
 Competition classes will compete using the known/unknown distance format that is used for that class at ASA Pro/Am competitions.

-A. Competitors in all classes (including all youth trophy only classes) must be current members of ASA to participate and to be eligible for trophies and prizes at an ASA State Championship.
+A. Competitors in all classes (including all Youth Trophy Only classes) must be current members of ASA to participate and be eligible for trophies and prizes at an ASA State Championship.